 52. You can cancel the Contract except for any Goods which are made to your special requirements by telling us no later than 14 days after you received the product, if you simply wish to change your mind and without giving us a reason, and without liability, except in that case, you must return to any of our business premises the Goods in undamaged condition at your expense.
 Then we must without delay refund to you the price for those Goods which have been paid for in advance, but we can retain any separate delivery charge.
 This does not affect your rights when the reason for the cancellation is any defective Goods.
 This Returns Right is different and separate from the Cancellation Rights below.

 53. However, this cancellation right does not apply in the case of any made-to-measure or custom-made Goods or Goods made to your specification or clearly personalised.
-This exception to the right to cancel includes any wood or other materials cut to a length or dimension specified by you and where goods are inseparably mixed with other goods after their delivery (e.g., wood that has been painted by customer).
+This exception to the right to cancel includes any wood or other materials cut to a length or dimension specified by you and where goods are inseparably mixed with other goods after their delivery (e.g., wood that has been painted by the customer).

-54. To cancel a Contract, please contact us in writing to tell us by sending an e-mail to email@example.com or by sending a letter to GG Joinery , 168 Western Road, Mitcham, CR4 3EB.
+54. To cancel a Contract, please contact us in writing to tell us by sending an e-mail to firstname.lastname@example.org or by sending a letter to GG Joinery, 168 Western Road, Mitcham, CR4 3EB.
 You may wish to keep a copy of your cancellation notification for your own records.
 If you send us your cancellation notice by e-mail or by post, then your cancellation is effective from the date you sent us the e-mail or posted the letter to us.
-If you cancel using our form or by email we will e-mail you to confirm we have received your cancellation.
+If you cancel using our form or by email, we will e-mail you to confirm we have received your cancellation.

 55. If you cancel your Contract we will: